top of page

 3. My baby has cradle cap.
 I need to wash it off so it won't get infected and grow fungus and itch.

-In order to carefully soothe and dissolve cradle cap, all you need is a small amount of extra virgin olive oil rubbed into the scalp, then rinsed off with water.
-It may take a few days or even weeks, but the alternative is less harsh to baby's skin.
+It may take a few days or even weeks, but the alternative is less harsh to the baby's skin.
 Cradle cap is there to protect your baby's scalp, so as long as it is wiped daily using a gentle cloth (with a dab of oil), and dried thoroughly using a washcloth, it will heal and disappear on its own.
-If your baby has cradle cap, it needs moisture (even water will do), and then it can be lightly coated with a natural, organic oil like jojoba or olive oil to lock in moisture inside.
+If your baby has cradle cap, it needs moisture (even water will do), and then it can be lightly coated with a natural, organic oil like jojoba or grapeseed oil to lock in moisture inside.
 You can learn more about the oil cleansing method for babies in our blog post [HERE].

 4. But a nighttime bath gets baby sleepy!